Configure automatic key-value field extraction

-Automatic key-value field extraction is a field extraction configuration that uses the
+Automatic key-value field extraction is a search-time field extraction configuration that uses the

 KV_MODE attribute to automatically extract fields for events associated with a specific host, source, or source type.
 Configure automatic key-value field extractions by finding or creating the appropriate stanza in